Premmerce/wordpress-sdk/readme.md

 Includes template located in plugin `views` folder with passed variables in scope

+Each template located in `views/forntend` directory can be overridden in theme in `/plugin_name/` directory

 ```php

 $fileManager->includeTemplate('admin/index.php',['title' => 'My title']);
 ```

 ### renderTemplate